SoftwareEngr-CPE461/Python/README.md

 - Commit and Push your works and updates to the submission branch you've been working on

-- When finally done, create a PR and merge your work after correctly checking everything on the PR template
+- When finally done, create a PR with the title "**submission**" after correctly checking everything on the PR template